conflucedd/NJUPT_WLAN_autoLogin/README.md

 Run it and see if it works.

-We only test the ChinaNet, and that is supported.
+We test the ChinaNet and CMCC, and those is supported.